 The Company entered into a \$150,000 syndicated, revolving credit facility (the "Revolving Credit Facility") pursuant to a Credit Agreement dated on March 13, 2020.
 The Revolving Credit Facility was entered into with Bank of America Securities, Inc. as sole book runner and sole lead arranger, Bank of Montreal Chicago Branch, as lender and syndication agent, MUFG Union Bank, N.A as lender and documentation agent and Bank of America, N. A., KeyBank National Association and Washington Federal Bank, National Association as lenders (such named lenders are collectively referred to herein as "Lenders").
-This replaces the Company's \$75,000 credit facility agreement dated June 14, 2017, and from an accounting standpoint, represents a modification of the previous credit facility.

 The Revolving Credit Facility has a term of five years, matures on March 13, 2025, and is collateralized by a first-priority security interest in the accounts receivable and other assets of the Company.
 Borrowings under the Revolving Credit Facility accrue interest (at the Company's option), at the Lenders' base rate plus 1.00% or LIBOR plus 2.00% and can be subsequently adjusted based on the Company's consolidated leverage ratio under the facility at the Lenders' base rate plus 1.00% to 1.75% or LIBOR plus 2.00% to 2.75%.
-As of June 30, 2020, this interest rate used was 2.19%.
+As of June 30, 2021 and 2020, the interest rates used were 2.10% and 2.19%, respectively.

 The Revolving Credit Facility includes a \$50,000 accordion feature to support future acquisition opportunities.
 For general borrowings under the Revolving Credit Facility, the Company is subject to the maximum consolidated leverage ratio of 3.00 and minimum consolidated fixed charge coverage ratio of 1.25.
 Additional minimum availability requirements and financial covenants apply in the event the Company seeks to use advances under the Revolving Credit Facility to pursue acquisitions or repurchase its common stock.
-As of June 30, 2020, the borrowings outstanding on the Revolving Credit Facility was \$30,000 and the Company was in compliance with all of its covenants.
+As of June 30, 2021, the borrowings outstanding on the Revolving Credit Facility was \$15,000 and the Company was in compliance with all of its covenants.